I have a couple of mantras I live by and I didn’t recognise until recently how I came to create them:

 • Give me work to do, preferably remotely, and just let me get on with it (with a line of communication open, in case I need it).

 The many books and websites I’ve read recently regarding these topics suggest there are changes in cultural attitudes towards introverts, high sensitivity (HSP), and human givens.
 (Really?)
 People like me shouldn’t have such a hard time anymore – in fact we should feel valued.
-We’re caring, intuitive, deep thinkers, creative and innate learners, so we read around topics without just taking the first idea unquestioned on board.
+We’re caring, intuitive, deep thinkers, creative and innate learners, we read around topics without just taking the first idea unquestioned on board.

 I now understand why my mantras are particularly apt.
 After decades of going against my innate introverted nature I want to be kinder to myself in future and learn strategies to remove the pressure to conform in a harsh, loud, competitive ‘me, me, me’ world.